eddieg037/BaseNextJs/README.md

 MyBaseNextJs consists of the following pages:

+- **Login**: Provides a mock authentication flow used to gate access to the rest of the app.
+Submit any email address and password to trigger the mocked API call, which stores a session in the in-memory `AuthProvider`.
+The page displays validation feedback for missing fields and automatically redirects authenticated users to the dashboard.
 - **Dashboard**: This page contains four components:
   - Client and Promotion Feedback Information
   - Store Insights on Best Store and Best Product